“There is nothing either good or bad, but thinking makes it so.” (Shakespeare)

 Scientists are just beginning to explore the many mental and physical benefits of having a positive mindset.
 Here’s what the research shows so far:

-• Reduces Stress
+✔ Reduces Stress

-Psychologists have proven that stress is not inherent in any event, but it’s the result of our way of thinking about the event.
+Psychologists have proven that stress is not inherent in any event, but it results from our way of thinking about the event.

-Positive thinkers experience stressful situations as less threatening, and therefore cope with them more effectively.
+Positive thinkers experience stressful situations as less threatening and therefore cope with them more effectively.

-• Improves Success At Work
+✔ Improves Success At Work

-Studies show that as much as 25% of a person’s job satisfaction.
+Studies show that positive thinking determines as much as 25% of a person’s job satisfaction.
 It helps to create a positive cycle in the workplace:

 Positive thinkers report greater vitality and stronger mental health.
 They have lower levels of depression, partly because they have a greater belief in their ability to control situations and improve their lives.

-• Improves Heart Health
+✔ Improves Heart Health

-• Improves Immune Response
+✔ Improves Immune Response

-Did you know that people who use humor as a coping device have better immune function?
+Did you know that people who use humor as a coping device have a better immune function?

-In fact, people who report optimism and more positive emotions have measurably higher levels of salivary immunoglobulin A, our body’s first line of defense against respiratory diseases.
+People who report optimism and more positive emotions have measurably higher levels of salivary immunoglobulin A, our body’s first line of defense against respiratory diseases.

 We found that positive thinking alone can create all these incredible benefits in every aspect of your life.
-In fact, positive thinking may go even further to helping you achieve your goals and improve your destiny.
+Positive thinking may go even further to helping you achieve your goals and improve your destiny.

 What Is A Positive Mindset?

-Positive thinking isn’t simply deluding yourself into having a false sense of optimism about the very real struggles you face in life.
+Positive thinking isn’t simply deluding yourself into having a false sense of optimism about the genuine struggles you face in life.

-Among cancer patients, the positive mindset that was found to have the greatest impact on physical health consisted of four crucial factors:
+Among cancer patients, the positive mindset was found to have the greatest impact on physical health consisted of four crucial factors:

-• Accepting The Reality Of The Situation
+✔ Accepting The Reality Of The Situation

-• Placing A Positive Light On The Situation
+✔ Placing A Positive Light On The Situation

-• Relieving Tension With Humor
+✔ Relieving Tension With Humor

 Looking for humor even when things seem bleak is a key aspect of positive thinking.

-• Taking Active Steps To Address The Situation
+✔ Taking Active Steps To Address The Situation

-Their positive thinking helps them have the self-esteem and confidence to take positive action when things are difficult.
+Their positive thinking helps them have self-esteem and various viewpoints on dealing with the situation at hand, looking at all of their options, and confidence to take positive action when things are difficult.